agomezm86/VOIQPokedex/README.md

 - UITableView: Used to present the list of Pokemons in the home view
 - NSFetchedResultsController: Used as the controller between the core data access and the home view controller to handle the views updates
 - NSURLSessionTask: Used in the service class to handle all the web services requests
 - UIScrollView+InfiniteScroll: The only third party class used in the project, used to handle the infinite scroll move.
-The class was added to the project instead of using CocoaPods in order to avoid the download and configuration of the person who downloads the project.
+The class was added to the project instead of using CocoaPods in order to avoid the download and configuration problemas to the person who downloads the project.
 More info about this class in https://github.com/pronebird/UIScrollView-InfiniteScroll
 - XCTestCase: Used in the implementation of Unit Tests and UI Tests

 ## Unit Tests